Jinmun-Park/Jinmun-Park/README.md

 - As a data scientist, i am discovering the hidden information from vast amounts of data, helping end-users to make smarter decisions.
 - I am interested in deploying statistical models in variety of business environment
 - I create my own projects using Python/R to enhance both my data preprocessing and modelling skills.
 Please share your thought 😄
-- On my channel, you can share me your thoughts on your latest Machine Learning skills to improve my coding
+- On my blog[blog], you can share me your thoughts on your latest Machine Learning skills to improve my coding
 - I post my videos in [Youtube] to share my learning with people in the world who has same interest as me
 - I also post my pictures on my [Instagram][instagram]